Wishing you, on behalf of the whole ménagerie ( the horses and the cats!) a very warm welcome.

 House Keeping

-- Password for free access to Reconnect with Nature: A Guided Journaling Course Inspired by Horses : OMB8DF03N2
+- My gift to you: the password for free access to Reconnect with Nature: A Guided Journaling Course Inspired by Horses is OMB8DF03N2

-- There are no clothes-washing facilities available on-site, but there are at the Carrefour in Nogaro.
+- There are no clothes-washing facilities on site, but if you need to freshen up your walking gear, there are washing machines available at the Carrefour in Nogaro.

-- Instructions for Writing Retreat Participants password: 2525
+- For participants in the Writing Retreat, the Instructions for Writing Retreat Participants page’s password is: 2525

 Program